matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 User Administration
 ===================

+This section is covering user administration.
+If you dont have the permission to manage other users, meaning you dont see the ``Authentication and Authorization`` module on your home screen, then just skip this section.

+If you do, then *read this very carefully!*

 Generally, it is a bad idea for superusers to do everyday tasks.
 Even if you are just one person, should create a "normal" user first.

 We do it by pressing on ``+ Add`` link for the ``Users`` in the ``Authentication and Authorization``.
 The following view is shown: